 Is Attribute

-An Object defines the Contracts it implements via the is attribute.
-The value of the is attribute is a Contract List.
-If the is attribute is unspecified, then the following rules are used to determine the implied Contract List:
+An Object defines the Contract it implements via the is attribute.
+The value of the is attribute is a Contract.
+If the is attribute is unspecified, then the following rules are used to determine the implied Contract Elements:

-If the Object is an item inside a list or feed, then the Contract List specified by the of attribute is used.
+If the Object is an item inside a list or feed, then the Contract Element specified by the of attribute is used.

-If the Object overrides (by name) an Object specified in one of its Contracts, then the Contract List of the overridden Object is used.
+If the Object overrides (by name) an Object specified in one of its Contract Elements, then the Contract of the overridden Object is used.

-If all the above rules fail, then the respective primitive Contract is used.
+If all the above rules fail, then the respective Contract Element is used.
 For example, an obj element has an implied Contract of obix:obj and real an implied Contract of obix:real.

 Element names such as bool, int, or str are abbreviations for implied Contracts.
 However if an Object implements one of the primitive types, then it MUST use the correct OBIX type name.
 If an Object implements obix:int, then it MUST be expressed as <int/>, and MUST NOT use the form <obj is="obix:int"/>.
 An Object MUST NOT implement multiple value types, such as implementing both obix:bool and obix:int.